samiabdullah36/semester-cgpa-program/README.md

 ## ▶️ How to Run

 Make sure Python is installed on your system.
+The code is in the .py file.